sefriedline/sefriedline.github.io/index.md

 layout: skyhome
 ---
-Welcome to the internet home of Skyler Friedline's research into biology.
+Welcome to Skyler Friedline's internet home!
+This site serves as an overview of my research and professional background as well as a hub for connecting with me socially.
 Look around to explore my past and present projects or to find contact information.
-Thanks for visiting.
+Thanks for visiting!
 <img src="/images/mountains.JPG">